 After several iterations, I think this one finally nails it.

 This is not an authentic recipe, and the fact it is cooked quite quickly comes with an inevitable trade off on its depth of flavor.
-But I find this to be a great compromise for an inexpensive, tasty, warming meal made with supermarket essentials that I usually have to hand.
+But I find this strikes the balance well, giving us an inexpensive, tasty, warming meal made with supermarket essentials that I usually have to hand.

 Why use green lentils for dal?

 Typically, dal makhani is made with black lentils, which makes for a gorgeous visual finish.
-I accept that green lentils can’t compete with that!
+(I have slow cooker black lentil dal makhani recipe right here which you might wish to try on another day).
+I accept that standard green lentils can’t compete with that!
+They are also a little softer, not holding their shape the same way as black lentils do.

-So black lentils may be the classic choice for dal makhani, but we compromise here for convenience, with green lentils being the dominant ones available in UK supermarkets and cooking more quickly from dried.
-I also do love the silky finish they bring to the table, it’s sort of a halfway point between a chana dal and a black lentil dal.
+But green lentils are readily available, cheap and faster cooking so that is the compromise we make.
+And I actually do love the silky finish they bring to the table, sort of a halfway point between a chana dal (with red or yellow lentils) and a black lentil dal.

 If brown lentils are more available to you, I have tested this recipe with brown lentils too and they swap in just fine!